-Profiling Using a "Test" PCB
+Profiling Using a "Solder Sample" PCB

 In this method it is critical to measure the temperature under the center of the BGA to be reworked.
 Insulated thermocouples are pushed underneath the center of the BGA to approximate joint temperatures in order to formulate the best BGA rework profile.
 It has been shown that thermocouple readings are affected by hot air nozzles of rework stations if they are placed near the outside rows of the of the solder joints.
 Thus the center BGA solder joints, which tend to be lower in temperature than the outside rows, need to be measured.
 In this technique the BGA rework profile is established during the removal process.

 BGA rework profiling is accomplished with a thermal profiler.
 The temperature probes are connected to the controller and then the data is pulled out via a PC.
 The data can be graphed and the analysis and iterative profile adjustments followed by measurements "dial in" the profile.